-Chateau Leoville Las Cases St Julien (Pre-Arrival) 2015
+Chateau Leoville Las Cases St Julien (Futures) 2015

 AG98: "The 2015 Léoville Las Cases is simply captivating.
 Sumptuous, racy and explosive in the glass, the 2015 is endowed with tremendous energy from start to finish.
 An exotic melange of crème de cassis, graphite, menthol and licorice bursts onto the palate as the 2015 shows off its alluring personality.
 Spectacularly rich, dense and full-throttle, with huge tannins that are nearly buried underneath the fruit, the 2015 is an unusual Las Cases.
 It is also breathtakingly beautiful.
 Readers who can find it should not miss it." - Antonio Galloni

 JS98: "Blackcurrant, blueberry and currant aromas with hints of black licorice and hot stones.
 Full-bodied with dense and integrated tannins and a long, long finish.
 It is all there and all about proportional harmony.
 Excellent focus and beauty.
 Drink in 2022." - James Suckling